inferno-framework/inferno-framework.github.io/community/resources.md

 ## Inferno Architecture Diagram

-You can view an [Inferno Architecture Diagram (PDF, 1.1MB)](/download/Inferno_Architecture.pdf) (PDF) which summarizes the components of Inferno Framework and includes a glossary of terms.
+You can view an [Inferno Architecture Diagram (PDF, 1.1MB)](/download/Inferno_Architecture.pdf) which summarizes the components of Inferno Framework and includes a glossary of terms.